 - Actually, “Riviera Maya” is a tourism marketing slogan for what was once called less colorfully the Cancun-Tulum Corridor.
 The new name became official policy in 1999. ↩

-You can find the latest U.S. Department of State travel advisories and information for Caribbean Mexico (such as entry visa requirements and vaccination requirements) here.
+You can find the latest U.S. Department of State travel advisories and information for Mexico The Caribbean (such as entry visa requirements and vaccination requirements) here.

 The British and Australian governments offer their own country-specific travel information.
-You can find the British Government's travel advice for Caribbean Mexico here and the Australian Government's here.
+You can find the British Government's travel advice for Mexico The Caribbean here and the Australian Government's here.

 Health & Vaccinations

 The CDC makes country-specific recommendations for vaccinations and health for travelers.
-You can find their latest information for Caribbean Mexico here.
+You can find their latest information for Mexico The Caribbean here.